 South of the Border Style Grilled Corn!
-Made with sweet, plump corn, creamy butter, spicy chili powder, tangy goat cheese and fresh cilantro, this Mexican Grilled Corn on the Cob is the perfect addition to your next BBQ spread!
-If you love corn recipes like this, definitely try my Elote Dip, Corn Pudding and Fried Corn!
+Made with sweet, plump corn, creamy butter, spicy chili powder, tangy goat cheese and fresh cilantro, this Mexican Grilled Corn on the Cob is the perfect addition to your next BBQ spread along with some Mexican Rice!
+If you love corn recipes like this, definitely try my Elote Corn Dogs, Elote Dip, Corn Pudding and Fried Corn!

 As we steadily approach grilling season, I’m dusting off a few of my classic Spring and Summer recipes!
 I’m a firm believer that almost anything can be made tastier by cooking it up on a grill.
 That smoky flavor and slight char make for a flavor bomb like none other.
 My feet are tapping with excitement at the thought of the first BBQ of the season.